 The feet radiographs may reveal pes planovalgus, calcaneovalgus, or cavovarus deformities as well as hallux valgus and hallux interphalangeus (Figure 4).

-Other objective evidence routinely used in the evaluation of cerebral palsy and specifically the disorders of movement and gait is gait analysis often with dynamic EMG.
+Gait analysis – often paired with dynamic EMG - is routinely used as objective evidence when evaluating cerebral palsy, specifically for the disorders of movement and gait.
 Results from gait studies can guide surgical treatment in patients with CP.

 The incidence of CP has remained stable in recent decades, despite improvements in neonatal care that have increased the survival rates among babies at risk for perinatal brain damage.
 These greater survival rates have been matched with improvements in perinatal care that help avert anoxic brain injury and CP.